akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey bowed his head.
 “I will.”

-Harold leaned back in his chair, the tension leaving his shoulders.
+Harold leant back in his chair, the tension leaving his shoulders.
 “Then sit.
 Both of you.
 We have much to discuss.”

 ---